Grid designs: Ordinary Grids

 We claim that the graphs $G_i=G(x^{3i}, x^{13+3i}, x^{11+3i}, x^{3+3i})$ for $i=0, 1, 2, 3, 4$ form a decomposition of $K_{16}$ into 5 copies of $P_4\square P_4$.
 Note that each power of $x^3$ occurs exactly twice and everything else occurs just once.
 We get a repeated difference of $x^{3+3i}=v_1-v_2=x^{3(i+1)}$ if $v_1, v_2\notin \mathrm{span}(x^{3i}, x^{13+3i}, x^{3+3i})$ and $v_1, v_2\in \mathrm{span}(x^{3(i+1)}, x^{11+3(i+1)}, x^{3+3(i+1)}) =\mathrm{span}(x^{3+3i}, x^{14+3i}, x^{6+3i})$.
 However,

 Thus there is no repeated difference.

-The five resulting grids are shown in Figure~\ref{fig:five}.
-Note that multiplying all the entries in any of the grids by $x^3$ in $F$ results in the (cyclically) next of the five grids.
+The five resulting grids are shown in Figure~\ref{fig:five}, with 1 represented by $x^{15}$.
+Note that multiplying all the entries in any of the grids by $x^3$ in $F$ results in the (cyclically) next of the five grids (reading left to right in the first row, then down, then right to left in the second row, then up).

 The reader can check that every pair of elements $u,v \in F$ occurs adjacently in exactly one of the five grids.